 Admission standards are set by the Graduate School of the University of Florida, the College of Education, the School of Teaching & Learning, and the program area to which you are applying.
 This web page provides you with the Graduate School, College of Education, and School of Teaching & Learning minimums.
 You need to carefully check your program area web page to see the specific admission requirements for that area.

 - GPA: A minimum grade point average of 3.0 for all upper-division (the last 60 credits) undergraduate work

-- GRE: An acceptable score on the General Test of the Graduate Records Examination (GRE).
+- GRE: Effective for applicants to Fall of 2020 and forward, the GRE is no longer a requirement for admission.
+An acceptable score on the General Test of the Graduate Records Examination (GRE).
 We will consider applications from individuals who have acceptable scores on both the verbal and quantitative sections.
 We holistically evaluate all applications, and the score on the verbal and quantitative sections of the GRE are considered data points of information about the applicant.

 - Recommendations: Three letters of recommendation from university faculty